 E-waste – or electronic waste – refers to electronic products that are no longer wanted or working, including:

 E-waste contains hazardous materials, which can harm the environment and human health.
 E-waste is growing three times faster than general municipal waste in Australia, due to increased technology trends, reduced product lifespan and consumer demand for new products.
-It's estimated only 4% of the 140,000 tonnes of e-waste generated annually in Australia is recycled.
-This means valuable materials contained in e-waste are lost when appliances, computers and other household electrical goods are sent to landfill.
+Valuable materials contained in e-waste are lost when appliances, computers and other household electrical goods are sent to landfill.

 Recycle your e-waste to: